eugenesiow/tritandb-docs/how-it-works.md

 ![](/assets/qrb - Page 1.png)

 For example, if a quantum, _q_, of 6 is defined, once 6 rows of the time-series are inserted into the QRB, a quantum expiry occurs and an insertion sort is performed on the content of the QRB, by timestamp.
 The insertion sort is efficient as the QRB is already partially-ordered (think slightly out-of-ordered).
-A portion of the QRB determined by a flush coefficient, _a_,
+A portion of the QRB determined by a flush coefficient, _a_, is flushed from the QRB.
+The flush coefficient ,0 <_a_<1, is

 ## Tritan Tables \(TrTables\)